mobidic/AddDB_updater/README.md

 # AddDB updater
-Script to update external cross reference database into a single file

 This is a script that can download cross referenced databases, parse them and create a unique fully annotated tsv file to replace gene_xref (i.e. for ANNOVAR).
 This script could be useful to update these databases and be added to the [Achabilarity](https://github.com/mobidic/Achabilarity) container (custom_database.txt).